 The salt in the water is converted into Hypochlorous acid as it passes through the generator cell.

 Either way, hypochlorous acid will be created when you add any of these chlorine products to water.
-When your pool water leaves the cell of the generator, it will introduce the newly mixed chlorinated water to your swimming pool or spa.
+When your pool water leaves the cell of the chlorine generator, it will introduce the newly mixed chlorinated water to your swimming pool or spa.

 Chlorine sanitizers will also create a safe and sanitary swimming environment for you, your family, and friends.

 Inside the cell of a pool chlorine generator, the saline water solution is sanitized through electrolysis as mentioned earlier.
 The electrolytic cell breaks down the water into its basic elements.
 These basic elements are hydrogen and oxygen.
-This process is achieved by introducing a small electrical charge to the pool or spa water.
+This process is achieved by introducing a small electrical charge to the swimming pool or spa water.

 Adding granulated salt (similar to regular household salt) as the electrical charge is being introduced, will produce hypochlorous acid.
-At this point, you are probably asking yourself...how often will I need to add salt to this pool system?
+At this point, you are probably asking yourself...how often will I need to add salt to this type of swimming pool system?
 Well!
 Ultimately, this form of pool chlorine generation converts the hypochlorous acid back into salt.

 Presently there are two types of chlorine generation that are used in swimming pool care.
 The first of these chlorine generation methods is called the In-Line generation method and the second is called the Brine Method.
 We will now look at each of these methods more closely!

-Therefore, whether your choice is for the In-Line method of generating chlorine or the Brine method, there will be very low maintenance and low cost for your salt chlorine generators.
+Therefore, whether your choice is for the In-Line method of generating chlorine or the Brine method, there will be very low maintenance and low cost for your salt water chlorine generators.